yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/security-checklist-yp.md

 - Servers running YugabyteDB services are directly accessible only by YugabyteDB Anywhere, servers running the application, and database administrators.
 - Only YugabyteDB Anywhere and servers running applications can connect to YugabyteDB services on the RPC ports.
 Access to the YugabyteDB ports should be denied to everybody else.

-For information on configuring ports, refer to [Configure ports](../customize-ports/).
+For information on networking and port requirements, refer to [Networking](../../prepare/networking/).

 ## Database authentication